prometheus/docs/content/docs/introduction/comparison.md

 InfluxDB is maintained by a single commercial company following the open-core model, offering premium features like closed-source clustering, hosting and support.
-Prometheus is a [fully open source and independent project](/community/), maintained by a number of companies and individuals, some of whom also offer commercial
+Prometheus is a [fully open source and independent project](/community/), maintained by a number of companies and individuals, some of whom also offer commercial services and support.

 ## Prometheus vs. OpenTSDB